MicrosoftDocs/quantum-docs/articles/provider-rigetti.md

 ### Quantum computers

 All of Rigetti's publicly available [QPUs](https://qcs.rigetti.com/qpus) are available through Azure Quantum.
-Note that this list is subject to frequent change over time without advance notice.
+This list is subject to change over time without advance notice.

 #### Aspen-11